bautheac/FFresearch/README.md

 Fama/French research data conveniently packaged for consumption by R users.
 The data is pulled directly from Kenneth French’s online [data library](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html).
-Size concerns limit the data history to the last twenty years; the full time series are available from the author upon request.
+Size concerns limit the data history to the last ten years; the full time series are available from the author upon request.
 Install from [github](https://github.com/bautheac/FFresearch/) with `devtools::install_github("bautheac/FFresearch")`.